Turkey's President Just Declared Victory In A Referendum To Expand His Powers

 The outcome was complicated by the narrow margin of victory, and the opposition's allegations of voting irregularities.
 Turkey’s electoral commission announced at the last moment that it would accept ballots that lacked an official stamp, a change that prompted the country’s secular opposition People’s Republican Party to announce its intention to contest up to 2.5 million votes.

-In many ways, a shaky outcome following a divisive campaign and allegations of political repression was the worst possible scenario for Turkey, suggesting that there's a large and potentially destabilizing bloc of people in opposition to changes that include granting any popularly elected president the authority to issue decrees, name cabinet members, and declare war without parliamentary approval.
+In many ways, a shaky outcome following a divisive campaign and allegations of political repression was the worst possible scenario for Turkey, suggesting that there's a large and potentially destabilizing bloc of people in opposition to changes that include granting any popularly elected president the authority to issue decrees, name cabinet members, and declare a state of emergency and take unspecified national security measures without parliamentary approval.
 The most important changes, including the scrapping of the post of prime minister and the elimination of a European-style coalition government system, won’t take effect until 2019.
 But Erdogan immediately can become leader of his party as well as president, something forbidden under the current constitution.

 “The conditions under which the votes were held and the act of tallying the votes raise serious doubts about whether the vote was free and fair, “ David L. Phillips, a former State Department adviser on Turkey during the Clinton, Bush and Obama presidencies, told BuzzFeed News.
 “If the Turks feel disenfranchised, they will revert to other means, and the risk of political violence becomes more widespread.”

-The tiny sliver of victory, if upheld by the country’s electoral commission, was far less than the 60 percent that Erdogan and his Islamist-rooted Justice and Development Party, or AKP, publicly sought.
+The tiny sliver of victory was far less than the 60 percent that Erdogan and his Islamist-rooted Justice and Development Party, or AKP, publicly sought.
 Turkish voters in the large cities of Istanbul, Ankara, Adana, Antalya and Mersin, long AKP strongholds as well as the coastal city of Izmir and the mostly Kurdish metropolis of Diyarbakir voted against the proposed changes.

 “Introducing changes of such magnitude with a very thin margin will be problematic going forward,” Sinan Ulgen, a former Turkish diplomat and now a scholar at the Carnegie Endowment for International Peace, told BuzzFeed News.
 “Assuming the yes vote holds, this means the country has been very evenly divided in terms of backing these momentous changes, so the establishment of this new constitutional order is bound to create complications in the months and years to come if no further efforts are made to win over an additional segment of society.”